 A doctor’s referral is not required.
 In some cases, a medical doctor will make a referral for a child or youth to receive a psychological assessment, but this is not a requirement in order to access our service.
 (Please note that your extended health plan may require a physician’s referral in order to provide reimbursement for psychological services, and we recommend that you review plan prior to scheduling an appointment at our office.)

 The time required varies depending on the type of assessment requested and the complexity of the presenting issues.
 On average, our assessments require between 10 and 15 hours of the psychologist’s time.
 This includes time for direct testing with the child, meeting with parents, scoring, and report writing, as well as a final feedback meeting.
 Much of the psychologist’s work is done “behind the scenes” and involves reviewing past notes, school and psychology reports about the child, scoring and interpreting the results of tests, formulating diagnostic impressions, consulting with colleagues and writing a final report.
 This work is included the standard assessment fee.

 The psychologist will meet with you to discuss the assessment findings, including any diagnoses and primary recommendations.
 You will also receive a written report that provides detailed documentation of the assessment findings and related recommendations.
 Recommendations may include referrals to relevant service providers and supportive agencies.

-In the case of assessments conducted through the medical system, our reports are shared only with the referring medical doctors and as directed by parents/guardians.
+In the case of assessments conducted through the medical system, our reports are shared only with the referring medical doctors, Interior Health, and as directed by parents/guardians.
 We do not share assessment information directly with schools or other agencies without express permission from families.
 If there is a need or desire to disclose information from files with another professional (for example a medical doctor, teacher, etc.), the client will be consulted first and asked to sign a release of information document.